 This is all of our work

-There is a surging demand from educators for lessons that teach the truth about Black history.
-But there is also a backlash to this effort from those who would deny students this truth.
+There is a surging demand from educators for lessons that teach the truth about history — how systems of inequality were built, and how movements have sought — and sometimes succeeded — to dismantle them.
+But there is also a backlash to this effort.
 With your support, the Teaching for Black Lives campaign can help ensure that educators are sustained in their pursuit of racial justice.

 We had our very first book study today and I am feeling overwhelmed with gratitude!
 This has been an incredible opportunity to not only connect with a beautiful and profound resource, but has given us as a staff a tangible way to take action “on the ground” to support the initiative our district took to align themselves with the Black Lives Matter movement.
 Participation was 100% of those who signed up (Including our SRO) and everyone was enthusiastically present in a time when so many educators and staff are overwhelmed by the world in general.
 Thank you for providing this opportunity!